Permafrost/Tundra/SERVICES.md

 * `$document.encoded` is an `IData` document containing arbitrarily specified strings of URI-encoded data to be decoded.
-* `$encoding` is the character set used to determine what characters are represented by any consecutive sequences of the form `%xy`.
+* `$content.encoding` is the character set used to determine what characters are represented by any consecutive sequences of the form `%xy`.
 Defaults to [UTF-8].

 #### Outputs: